Polinicles/heatmap-gmaps/README.md

 ## Testing

 The use is very simple.
 It gets the data from `data.json` and prints a temperature or rain layer depending which button you click on.
+Also, a fixed image layer has been added (every button displays a different layer).

 ### Temperature layer